jamesdsmyth/weather/README.md

 2. `npm install` to get the node_modules
 3.  `cd` to the folder and then `http-server ./` will open up [localhost:8080/](http://localhost:8080/)

-The app gets its live data from the [open weather map](http://openweathermap.org/api).
+Weather rainbow gets its live data from the [open weather map](http://openweathermap.org/api).

+### Bugs

+A few locations retrieve the wrong location data.
+An example is if you select 'New Dehli', you get 'Connaught Place'.
+I am slowly working through these and matching them up correctly...